Illinois Wesleyan University: Academics

 The university maintains a student/faculty ratio of 11 to 1, with an average class size of 16 More than 9 in 10 IWU students receive a scholarship or need-based assistance.
 Illinois Wesleyan is also a member of the Annapolis Group and has chapters in the prestigious Phi Beta Kappa and Phi Kappa Phi honor societies.

-The university consists of the College of Liberal Arts, the College of Fine Arts that includes three professional schools—the Ames School of Art, School of Music and the School of Theatre Arts; and the School of Nursing.
+The university consists of the College of Liberal Arts, which includes the School of Business and Economics; the College of Fine Arts that includes three professional schools—the Ames School of Art & Design, School of Music and the School of Theatre Arts; and the School of Nursing & Health Sciences.
 Illinois Wesleyan's campus occupies approximately 82 acre a short walk north from downtown Bloomington in central Illinois.

-Illinois Wesleyan also supports entrepreneurship and venture mentoring through academic initiatives and community partnerships, including the McLean County Small Business Development Center, which offers no-cost services to local entrepreneurs and small businesses.

 Bachelor's degree programs are offered in three colleges: